andarielsec/flame/README.md

 # flame
-public decompilation and analysis of w32.flame/SkyWiper.A components
+public decompilation and analysis of w32.flame/SkyWiper.A components.
+Flame is a 3gen stuxnet variant that is most likely to be developed by international joint forces from USA and Israel.

 ## about